-1. To identify and provide for pupils who have Special Educational Needs and other Additional Needs through a graduated response.

-- 2. To adhere to the guidance in the Special Educational Needs and Disability (SEND) Code of Practice 2014. - 3.
-To ensure a whole school approach to the management and provision of support for Special Educational Needs so that each child's needs are identified and met. - 4.
-To provide a suitably qualified and experienced SENDCO who will lead and facilitate SEND provision within the school. - 5.
-To provide support and advice for all staff working with pupils with SEND. - 6.
-To develop, lead and maintain partnerships and high levels of engagement with parents, pupils and all stakeholders in relation to SEND. - 7.
+- 1. To identify and provide for pupils who have Special Educational Needs and other Additional Needs through a Graduated Approach. - 2.
+To adhere to the guidance in the Special Educational Needs and Disability (SEND) Code of Practice 2014. - To ensure a whole school approach to the management and provision of support for Special Educational Needs and disabilities so that each child's needs are identified and met, irrespective of status e.g. Looked After Child or Pupil Premium. - 4.
+To provide a suitably qualified and experienced SENDCo who will lead and facilitate SEND provision within the school. - 5.
+To provide support and advice for staff working with pupils with SEND. - 6.
+To develop, lead and maintain partnerships and high levels of engagement with parents, pupils and all stakeholders relating to SEND. - 7.
 To ensure access to a broad and balanced curriculum for all pupils regardless of SEND.